 - She began learning beadwork in 2022 at Mid-America All Indian Museum.

-- In 2024, she expanded her skills by learning to design her own portrait beadwork.
+- In 2024, she expanded her skills by learning to design portrait beadwork.

 - Jennifer and her mother, Vicky, both create portrait beadwork and share a deep passion for telling the stories of Native American ancestors through their art.
 Our ancestors may be part of our past, but through this beadwork, they become part of our present and future.